12 Fluid Statics & the Hydrostatic Equation

 In this case, the drop in the liquid level of the well can be ignored in any practical sense.
 The differential pressure can then be obtained in the standard way by measuring the change in the fluid level in the well relative to the vertical height of the column, i.e.,

-On some types of well manometers used for high accuracy, a slight adjustment may be made in that the datum of the scale can be moved relative to the level in the well to “zero” the manometer reading.
+Some well manometers used for high accuracy may require a slight adjustment in that the scale’s datum can be moved to “zero” the reading relative to the well level.
 In either case, only one reading is required on the scale to determine the differential pressure.
-Well-type manometers are often used for measuring lower-pressure differentials or as calibration manometers, but they are not limited to such.
+Well-type manometers are often used for measuring lower-pressure differentials or as calibration manometers, but they are not limited to such uses.

 Inclined Manometer